Oliver Platt: Personal life

 Platt married Mary Camilla Bonsal Campbell on September 12, 1992, at the First Congregational Church in Kittery, Maine.
-They have three children, born 1995, 1997 and 1999.
+They have three children.
 As of 1998, Platt had an open airline ticket when filming so he could return home frequently because his family did not accompany him to filming locations.
 In a 1999 interview, Platt explained that he had chosen to focus on film and television rather than theater because of his family.
 Platt has a home in North Haven, Maine.